premAI-io/benchmarks/bench_ctranslate/README.md

 ### 🚀 Running the ctranslate2 Benchmark.

+Running this code requires Docker.
+So make sure you have [Docker installed](https://docs.docker.com/engine/install/).
 You can run the ctranslate2 benchmark using the following command:

 ```bash
 ./bench_ctranslate/bench.sh \